After Tax Profit Margin - Explained

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

-After-Tax Profit Margin
+What is After-Tax Profit Margin?

 The after-tax profit margin refers to the revenue and financial performance of a company after the net income has been divided from the net sales.
 The net income refers to the income left after taxes have been paid.
 The after-tax profit margin measures how effectively a company controls its cost, this profit margin shows how much revenue a company has left after its net income is divided by its net sales.
 If the after-tax profit margin of a company is high, it indicates that the company is effective in managing.

-A Little More on What is After-Tax Profit Margin
+How is After-Tax Profit Margin Used?

 The after-tax profit margin also shows the amount of per dollar sales a company earns.
 Generally, the after-tax profit margin shows the total revenue left in a company after all expenses have been paid, including taxes.
 The efficiency of a company in managing its costs will determine what the after-tax profit margin will look like.
 It is, however, important to know that the after-tax profit margin is not a gauge of the overall performance of a company but only reflects how well it handles its costs.
 When used alongside other metrics, the after-tax profit margin can be used to determine the overall health of a company.